thoimai/wtecc-CICD_PracticeCode/labs/02_add_git_trigger/README.md

 In this example, `my-triggerbinding` is the name of the TriggerBinding.
 It extracts the `gitrevision` and `gitrepositoryurl` from the event payload.

 2. **Create a TriggerTemplate**: This will specify what Pipeline or Task to run and how to map the parameters to the Pipeline or Task.
+ + The TriggerTemplate takes the parameters passed in from the TriggerBinding and creates a PipelineRun to start the pipeline.

 ```yaml
 apiVersion: triggers.tekton.dev/v1alpha1